Clay-Ferguson/quanta-docs-plugin/server/VFS/SQL/VFS2_CONVERSION.md

 ### Step 3

 Next let's implement `vfs2_readdir` in our vfs2 `functions.sql` file, and then add a unit test to exercise this new function.
 Remember the significant change to it, is that it's now going to have the ordinal column in it's results.

+### Step 4

+Next let's implement `vfs2_readdir_by_owner` in our vfs2 `functions.sql` file, and then add a unit test to exercise this new function.
+Remember the significant change to it, is that it's now going to have the ordinal column in it's results.